modeset/-deprecated-utensils/README.md

 ## Todo

 ### Needed components
-- Get rid of the opacity for close icons
-- rework status stuff
+- look at other ways to simplify the code as in the status
 - normalize padding?
 - add remaining shadow and glow properties
+- scrub it
-- rename togglers
+- rename togglers to togglable, togglable-group
 - popovers.sass *
 - notifications.sass *
 - progress-bars.sass *